garethjmsaunders/digital-code-style-guide/html.md

-## 8. Avoid JavaScript generated mark-up
+## 8. Avoid JavaScript generated markup

 Unless you are using a JavaScript templating engine such as [Handlebars]](http://handlebarsjs.com/), do not 'hide' markup in JavaScript files.
 It makes content harder to find, harder to edit and diminishes performance.